botfront/botfront/botfront/docs/guide/getting-started/cli.md

   watch              Restart the Actions service automatically on file change.
 Must be executed in your project's directory docs               Open the online documentation in your browser
 ```
+## Using plain `docker-compose` commands

+The CLI wraps `docker-compose`. `botfront up` generates `.env` and `.docker-compose.yml` at the root of your project and then invokes `docker-compose up`.
+Once those files are generated you can use all `docker-compose` commands from the root of your project.
+Note that since those files are generated, any change will be overwritten next time you run `botfront up`.
+Instead, make changes to the files found in the `.botfront` folder.